zpatten/ztk/README.md

 # ZTK

 Zachary's Tool Kit containers a collection of reusable classes meant to simplify development of complex systems in Ruby, specificially devops tooling.
-These classes provide functionality I always find myself wanting from project to project; DSLs, parallel processing, complex logging and many other useful design patterns, for example are all contained in simple, reusable classes.
+These classes provide functionality I always find myself wanting from project to project; easy-bake DSLs, parallel processing, complex logging, templating and many other useful design patterns, for example are all contained in simple, reusable classes.

 - **ZTK::ANSI**

+  This mixin module gives you the ability to easily add ANSI colors to strings.
+Additionally it has a method for stripping all ANSI codes out of a string as well.
+Read more at the [ZTK::ANSI](http://zpatten.github.io/ztk/ZTK/ANSI.html) documentation.

 - **ZTK::Background**